civol/HDLRuby/README.md

 In the above example, `dff_not_single` is declared to be an instance of the same system as `dff_single`.

-This reflection capability can also be used for instance for accessing the data type of a signal (`sig.type`), but also the current basic block (`cur_block`), the current process (`cur_behavior`) and so on.
+This reflection capability can also be used for instance, for accessing the data type of a signal (`sig.type`), but also the current basic block (`cur_block`), the current process (`cur_behavior`) and so on.
-The standard library of HDLRuby, that includes several hardware constructs like final state machine descriptors, is mainly based on using these reflection features.
+The standard library of HDLRuby, that includes several hardware constructs like finite state machine descriptors, is mainly based on using these reflection features.

 ## How does HDLRuby work

 Contrary to descriptions in high-level HDL like SystemVerilog, VHDL or SystemC, HDLRuby descriptions are not software-like description of hardware, but are programs meant to produce hardware descriptions.
 In other words, while the execution of a common HDL code will result in some simulation of the described hardware, the execution of HDLRuby code will result in some low-level hardware description.
-This low-level description is synthesizable, and can also be simulated like any standard hardware description.
+This low-level description is synthesizable and can also be simulated like any standard hardware description.
 This decoupling of the representation of the hardware from the point of view of the user (HDLRuby), and the actual hardware description (HDLRuby::Low) makes it possible to provide the user with any advanced software features without jeopardizing the synthesizability of the actual hardware description.

 For that purpose, each construct in HDLRuby is not a direct description of some hardware construct, but a program which generates the corresponding description.
 For example, let us consider the following line of code of HDLRuby describing the connection between signal `a` and signal `b`: